ministryofjustice/security-guidance/docs/domain-names-policy.md

     All other staff working for the MoJ.

-'All MoJ users' refers to General users, Technical users and Service Providers as defined above.
+'All MoJ users' refers to General users, Technical users and Service Providers as defined previously.

 ## Policy sections